walezbee/AzureFunMigration/Hands-on lab/HOL step-by step - Line-of-business application migration.md

 16. **Wait** for the assessment to complete, and review the results.
 The results should show one unsupported feature, **Service Broker feature is not supported in Azure SQL Database**.
 For this migration, you can ignore this issue.

-    > **Note:** For Azure SQL Database, the assessments identify feature parity issues and migration blocking issues.
+    > **Note**: For Azure SQL Database, the assessments identify feature parity issues and migration blocking issues.

     >- The SQL Server feature parity category provides a comprehensive set of recommendations, alternative approaches available in Azure, and mitigating steps to help you plan the effort into your migration projects.